castdrian/Gonerino/README.md

 ## Features

 - Block channels directly from video context menu
+- Block specific videos without blocking the entire channel
+- Block videos via keywords
-- Automatically removes blocked channels' videos from your feed
+- Automatically removes blocked videos from the home and search feeds
 - Block "People also watched this video" and "You might also like this" suggestions

 ## Compatibility